cta-wave/Test-Content-Generation/README.md

   - Media: https://github.com/nicholas-fr/test-content-validation
   - CMAF and manifests: TODO
 - An API call to the [DASH-IF conformance validator](http://conformance.dashif.org) should be done to check against MPD and CMAF conformance for CTA WAVE test content.
-- The content should be ammended with a conformance check output document.
+- The content should be amended with a conformance check output document.
 At this stage it is recommended to use the output for the DASH-IF conformance validator.